Legal Blog

 Teens Get Social About Driving Safety

 As national teen drivers safety week is nearing its end, it had me thinking of the risks on the road and how this risk increases for young and new drivers.
-While it’s hard for me […]
+While it’s hard for me to get my head around it, my oldest daughter will be asking for the keys in a few short years. […]

 Personal and Professional Advice for the Young Lawyer

 The early years following your call to the bar are in some ways the most formative but in others the most stressful.
 The demands of day to day life can be all-consuming.
-Long term goals […]
+Long term goals can mean getting through your current legal research assignment rather than considering where you will be in 10 years.
+But […]

 The biggest mistake you may be making when buying car insurance benefits

 You’ll be surprised with this sort of advice coming from a personal injury lawyer.
 I’m not an advocate for insurance companies.
 Quite the contrary.
-My professional life is spent advocating on behalf of injured people […]
+My professional life is spent advocating on behalf of injured people and many times suing insurance companies for denied or terminated benefits.
+Buy Optional Car Insurance Benefits Yet the advice I […]